 It's also naturally more liquidy, as the raspberries completely break apart when cooked.
 Therefore, I highly recommend mixing in a slurry to help thicken it up, which is simply a combination of water and starch that are whisked together.

 Raspberry compote is a bit seedy too, giving it more of a jam-like consistency.
 Some people love the seedy texture and others could do without it.
-If you're on team seedless, you can easily press the raspberry mixture through a fine mesh strainer when done to make it more of a raspberry syrup.
+If you're on Team Seedless, you can easily press the raspberry mixture through a fine mesh strainer when done to make it more of a raspberry syrup.

 Seeds or no seeds, everyone can agree that this raspberry compote is a delicious topping for any time of day - breakfast, snacktime or dessert!